nrobb/TASTER_site/_posts/2015-01-09-procedural-generation-and-adaptive-difficulty.md

 When thinking about gameplay design, one important issue to consider is how difficult the game is.
 For the TASTER project, this is particularly important, for two reasons:

 1. In order to maximise the training our game provides, players must be highly motivated to do the training (i.e. play the game).
 And the difficulty level of a game is a factor in whether or not people are motivated to play the game.
 For example, I haven't spent much time playing either [Geometry Dash](http://youtu.be/o4YACF6Y8yQ) or [LEGO Juniors Quest](http://youtu.be/hfOmzYw95L8), the former because it's too hard, and the latter because it's too easy.
+2. Some research suggests that computerised cognitive training works best when the difficulty of the training is adapted to suit the individual requirements of the person doing the training.